 Sec.
-183. Any person or persons interested in any land against which an assessment has been levied, may, after such assessment has been divided into installments, pay one or more of the installments at 'any time before maturity upon the payment of thirty days interest in addition to the interest which has been already accrued.
+188. Any person or persons interested in any land against which an assessment has been levied, may, after such assessment has been divided into installments, pay one or more of the installments at any time before maturity upon the payment of thirty days interest in addition to the interest which has been already accrued.

-INSTALLMENTS PARAMOUNT LIEN.
+INSTALLIENTS PARAMOUNT LIEN.

 Sec.
-184. Every installment, the time of payment of which has been extended, shall constitute and continue to be a paramount lien in favor of the city and against the lots or parcels of land as to which said extension is granted, for the amount so extended for each lot or parcel until
+189. Every installent, the time of payment of which has been extended, shall constitute and continuo to be a paramount lien in favor of the City and against the loss or parcels of land as to which said extension is granted, for the amount so extended for each lot or parcel until the same is fully paid.